The Data Institute is a collaboration between The Ida B. Wells Society for Investigative Reporting, ProPublica, and OpenNews.

 When will you be notifying applicants on whether they’ve been selected?

-We will begin reviewing applications after the Sept.
-7 deadline has passed, and will notify all applicants by the middle of September if they've been selected.
+We will notify all applicants by June 10 if they’ve been selected.

 I’m not a U.S. resident.
 Am I eligible to apply?

 No. The Data Institute is only open to U.S. residents.

 What do you mean by U.S. resident?
 Can you make any exceptions to this rule?